libremfg/rhize-docs/content/concepts/graphql/overview.md

 ## Getting Started with Rhize GraphQL

-To start leveraging Rhize's GraphQL capabilities, developers can refer to the official documentation for information on available queries, mutations, and subscriptions.
+To start leveraging Rhize's GraphQL capabilities, developers can refer to (Call the GraphQL API)[/how-to/gql/call-the-graphql-api/] for information on available queries, mutations, and subscriptions.
 The documentation outlines the structure of the supergraph, including the various subgraphs and their corresponding functionalities.